Diagnosis & Types of EDS

-There are several different types of EDS.
-While there are some symptoms that are the same, each type of EDS is different.
-For all types of EDS, diagnosis is based on medical and family histories and a physical exam.
+There are several types of EDS.
+Though some symptoms are the same, each type of EDS is different.

 If you think that you or someone you know may have any type of EDS, see a doctor who treats patients with connective tissue disorders.

 The three most common types of EDS are: